Skip to Main Content Vol State Teaching & Learning Center

 Technology-enhanced learning is a set of instructional practices leveraging digital technologies to enhance teaching and learning.
 Digital technology is any electronic tool, system, device, or resource that facilitates learning and improves student performance.
 Examples include, but are not limited to, online portfolios, social media, online games, multimedia, productivity applications, cloud computing, interoperable systems, and mobile devices.
 Digital technologies can be used to increase engagement, encourage collaboration, deliver support, and increase awareness and understanding.
 (TBR)

 Many colleges and universities now emphasize courses and programs that help students explore cultures, life experiences, and worldviews different from their own.
-These studies—which may address U.S. diversity, world cultures, or both—often explore “difficult differences” such as racial, ethnic, and gender inequality, or continuing struggles around the globe for human rights, freedom, and power.
 Frequently, intercultural studies are augmented by experiential learning in the community and/or by study abroad.
 (AAC&U)

 Study Abroad and International Education @ VSCCImage is decorative